Latikac/TWT/Getting started with JIRA.md

 **Setting up**

-You can install Jira software using any browser.
+You can install JIRA software using any browser.
 You need personal/work email ID to sign in.

-- Log into your Jira account
+- Log into your JIRA account
-- Sign up [here](https://www.atlassian.com/software/jira/free), if you do not have an account already.
+- Sign up [here](https://www.atlassian.com/software/JIRA/free), if you do not have an account already.

 ## Exploring the User Interface ##